Seven Best Feature Documentary Awards

-A globally recognized human rights activist, Nancy serves on Vice President Biden’s Advisory Council for Violence Against Women.
-Nancy is a tech founder, and created the White House award-winning mobile app Circle of 6 designed to reduce sexual violence among America’s youth and college students.
-Circle of 6 is used by over 350,000 people in 36 countries.
-The app is now open source and being adapted for women journalists working in Mexico in partnership with Article 19 and the Guardian Project.
-She has presented her work at the White House, the United Nations, TEDxSheffield, Good Pitch, DOCNYC and at over 60 colleges and universities.
+A globally recognized human rights activist, Nancy is a tech founder and created the Obama/Biden’s White House award-winning mobile app Circle of 6 designed to reduce sexual violence among America’s youth and college students.
+Over 350,000 people in 36 countries use Circle of 6 and it is currently being adapted for journalists working in Mexico in partnership with Article 19 and the Guardian Project.
+She has presented her work at the White House, the United Nations, TEDxSheffield, CNN, Forbes, Good Pitch, DOCNYC and at over 60 colleges and universities.
 She is a graduate of Columbia University.

 Steven Lake - Producer